New Zealand Antimicrobial Stewardship & Infection Pharmacist Expert Group (NAMSIPEG)

 The New Zealand Antimicrobial Stewardship/Infection Pharmacist Expert Group (NAMSIPEG) aims to progress antimicrobial stewardship (AMS) in Aotearoa New Zealand.
 The group is mainly made up of hospital-based pharmacists who specialise in AMS/infection and is strengthened by collaboration with both NZHPA and PSNZ.

-Over its first 12 months, NAMSIPEG have been involved in a range of activities:
+Over its first two years, NAMSIPEG have been involved in a range of activities:

-- Members represent pharmacy on various national groups including the:
+- Members (or have recently been involved in) various national groups including the:

 - Health Antimicrobial Resistance (AMR) Coordination Group (MOH)